Freezing Credit Cards Can Have Chilling Consequences

 I recently read of a woman who puts her cards in a container of water and freezes them, so they will only be available for emergencies.
 Thawing time gives the cardholder a chance to reconsider impulse buys.

 This strategy is obviously devised for those who have grown up expecting instant gratification but still have an ancient fear of debtor's prison .

 The theory is that you will not spontaneously pick up your credit cards, encased in a solid block of ice, and rush out to buy frivolous unneeded things on a whimsical impulse.

 Retrieving your frozen card from the freezer is going to be inconvenient and may even result in frostbite.

 If you did manage to get the icy block out of the freezer and into your handbag, you would have a purse full of ice water by the time you got to the mall, your tissues and breath mints would be dissolved, your cell phone would be afloat, and you would have left an embarrassing trail of dribbles behind you.

 What About Emergencies?

-What would you had a real emergency?
+What would you do if you had a had a real emergency?

 Suppose your spouse called with an urgent need to use the frozen credit card for a tow truck, a lawyer, or bail bondsman?
-Do you think they are going to let you into the police station while you are holding an an ice pick or a blowtorch?
+Do you think they are going to let you into the police station waiting area while you are holding an an ice pick or a blowtorch?